 $250,000 Damage Award Reversed In Case of Pennsylvania Student Harmed by Table Fall

 A Pennsylvania Court of Appeals has reversed a Delaware County Court of Common Pleas trial court order originally awarding a student $250,000 for damages sustained as the result a school’s negligent role in a gymnasium table fall incident several years prior.
-The Chichester School District has initially lost the trial case filed by the student, Kelly Repko, in which Repko claimed and ultimately was awarded by jury a $250,000 damage award as the result of claims involving the Chichester School District negligently permitting the haphazard placement of a folding table on bleachers, which when falling in this case, struck student Repko in the calf and ankles.
+The Chichester School District has originally lost a trial case filed by the student, Kelly Repko, in which Repko claimed and ultimately was awarded by jury a $250,000 dollars damage award as the result of claims involving the Chichester School District negligently permitting the haphazard placement of a folding table on bleachers, which when falling in this case, struck student Repko in the calf and ankles.

 Due to her injuries, Repko, who was represented by Christopher Heavens, esq., sustained several harms from the table fall including stitches causing decreased periods of mobility.
 Repko and her counsel later filed claims for negligent maintenance of the School’s real property under its control by way of arguing that the Grief approach to dichotomizing real versus personalty property in municipal claims applied in the case at hand.
 The School District, represented by Allison Peterson, esq., argued in favor of the school’s immunity from liability conferred under the Political Subdivision clauses of the Tort Claims Act.